MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/scom/manage-console-finding-data.md

 ---
 title: Finding Data and Objects in the Operations Manager Consoles
 description: This article describes how to filter monitoring data in the Operations Manager Operations console to see data based on your specific criteria.
-author: jyothisuri
+author: PriskeyJeronika-MS
-ms.author: jsuri
+ms.author: v-gjeronika
-ms.manager: mkluck
+manager: jsuri
 ms.date: 04/21/2022
 ms.custom: UpdateFrequency2
 ms.prod: system-center